Get tips on how to use content curation for customer and market research. Plus, gain insight into how to organize and categorize your results.

 You can also integrate it into a social listening or research program your business already has in place.
 Check out my course on Social Listening for tips on how to get started.

-- Using Diigo for social bookmarking
+- Explain the benefits of using Diigo for social bookmarking.